awsdocs/aws-kms-developer-guide/doc_source/programming-aliases.md

 # Working with Aliases<a name="programming-aliases"></a>

-This topic explains how to create, delete, list, and update aliases\.
+The examples in this topic use the AWS KMS API to create, view, update, and delete aliases\.

 An *alias* is an optional display name for a [customer master key \(CMK\)](concepts.md#master_keys)\.